AbateLab/Barcoding/README.md

 # BarcodingQC
-Tools for evaluating quality of barcoding runs, and filtering out low quality data.
+Tools for evaluating quality, and filtering barcoding data.
 Running any program with no parameters, or "--h" will display a general guide to its use.

 qScoreQC.py: